janriva/Cells-in-Microfluidic-devices-simulations-in-CC3D/README.md

 Builds a porus media using a probability distrubiution where cells grow and became more complex thanks to a nutrient present that difuses.
 Complexity is implemented as a new parameter of each cells that changes while uptaking the nutrient from the media, the cell decides randomly if it grows bigger or it makes the complexity higher.

+### 5. CellInPorusMedia3D

-There is a comented block that adds a new secretor from the cell that degrades the walls
+Same as *4* but in 3D.
+There is also a comented block in the steppables that adds a new secretor from the cell that degrades the walls.